como-usar-freertos-en-arduino

 We are starting a new series of posts aimed at seeing how to use FreeRTOS on a processor like Arduino, or on an ESP866 or ESP32.

-Why use FreeRTOS
+Why Use FreeRTOS

-The other important point is that not all of these tasks have the same priority.
-For example, attending to a collision alert or motor overheating will have a higher priority than, for example, displaying data on the screen.
+The other important point is that not all these tasks have the same priority.
+For example, attending to a collision alert or a motor overheating will have a higher priority than, for example, displaying data on the screen.

 What is FreeRTOS

-How FreeRTOS works
+How FreeRTOS Works

 arduino-freertos-task-state